 - Marc Schleifer, Regional Director for Europe, Eurasia, and South Asia, CIPE

-- Lola Adekanye, Africa Program Officer (Nigeria-based) and Anti-Corruption Expert, CIPE
+- Lola Adekanye, Africa Program Officer (Nigeria-based) and Anti-Corruption Specialist, CIPE

 - Claude Fontheim, Fontheim International CEO and CIPE Board Member